-Both scintillating crystals PbWO4 and APDs have a strongly temperature dependent light yield and amplification, respectively.
-To minimize this effect on the PHOS energy scale, the PHOS crystal matrices were thermo-stabilized at an accuracy better than $0.3^{\circ}$ C. This temperature variation results in change of about 0.6% in light yield and APD gain.
-Another effect which may influence the long-term stability of the amplitude measurement in the PHOS detector is the crystal transparency dependence on the radiation dose.
-A run-dependent calibration correction common for all channels in each PHOS module was implemented to account for all these effects.
-In order to estimate this correction, all previously described calibrations and corrections were applied, and for each run the mean value of the $\pi^0$ mass peak, reconstructed only of photon pairs detected in the same module, was extracted.
+The light yield from the crystals, and the gain in the APDs, are strongly temperature dependent [2, 34].
+To minimize this dependency on the PHOS energy scale, the PHOS crystal matrices were thermo-stabilized to within 0.3°C. This temperature variation results in a change of about 0.6% in light yield and APD gain.
+Another effect that may influence the long-term stability of the amplitude measurement in the PHOS detector is the crystal transparency dependence on the radiation dose.
+A run-dependent calibration correction, common for all channels in each PHOS module, was implemented to account for all these effects.
+In order to estimate this correction, the standard calibrations and corrections were applied.
+For each run, the mean value of the $\pi^0$ mass peak in each module was extracted, using only photon pairs in that module.